Airline Pet Travel Tips

-The U.S. Department of Agriculture (USDA) sets and enforces regulations for the transportation of live animals.
+The International Airline Transportation Association (IATA) administers regulations for the transportation of live animals worldwide.
 These regulations apply to you, the shipper, as well as to the airlines.
 If you decide to transport your dog or cat by air, there are some points to check for compliance with applicable laws, and to assure the safest and most comfortable trip for your pet.

 Is your pet old enough?

-Whenever possible, book a direct, nonstop flight and avoid holiday or weekend travel.
+Whenever possible, book a direct, non-stop flight and avoid holiday or weekend travel.
 Consider schedules that minimize temperature extremes.
 For example, try to avoid travel during excessively hot or cold periods.
-During periods of excessive cold, an Acclimation Certificate may be required.
-Morning or evening flights are preferable during the summer.
-In the cargo system, it is possible to reserve space on a specific flight by paying for either priority or the special expedited delivery service.
+During periods of excessive cold, an Acclimation Certificate may be accepted.
+Morning or evening flights are preferable and necessary during the summer from or to locations that are hotter during summer.

 Use of Tranquilizers

 You and the airlines must follow IATA regulations on the size of crate for your pet.
-The crate must be sturdy, properly ventilated and large enough that the animal may freely stand, turn around, and lie down.
+The crate must be sturdy, properly ventilated and large enough that your pet may freely stand, turn around, and lie down.
 The top of your pet's head or the tips of their ears (if their ears stand erect) cannot touch the top of the crate if standing or sitting.
 Measure your pet before purchasing its crate to be sure that you are getting the correct size pet crate.

 - Clearly display your name and address;